Best 26″ kids bikes for kids aged 9+

 Buy if: They’re new to mountain biking and don’t need the bells and whistles

-If they’re just getting started with mountain biking, or you’re on a tight budget, B’Twin’s bikes often offer up a good bargain.
+If they’re just getting started with mountain biking, or you’re on a tight budget, the B’Twin Rockrider 26" EXPL500 offers up a good bargain.
 What you can expect at this price point is a solid build with unbranded but still decent components.
 The Rockrider 26 is built around an aluminium frame and suspension fork that offers 90mm of travel to soak up the bumps of the trails.

 7-speed gearing should be sufficient for most off-road riding, and the 1-to-1 gear ratio means they’ll have a decent climbing gear for tackling all but the steepest hills.
 V-brakes offer simple and reliable braking, while the 2” wide knobbly tyres can help keep them upright and balanced on uneven terrain.
 Additional accessories you can add separately include a kickstand, bottle cage and mudguards.

-Best 26" kids' bikes: A green Squish MTB 26 mountain bike on a plain background
+Best 26" mountain bikes for kids: A Mondraker Trick 26 mountain bike on a plain background

 • Weight: 12.5kg